|Burge Mountain (Tonasket)

 Jun 16, 2013

-Generally the prevailing ethic at Burge is modern and less old school than at any other crag in the North Okanogan - some climbs are more traditional and gear is expected to be used if there is a good placement, but more often they are more gym-like with lots of bolts placed even where gear would do, so most routes are very safe despite the sometimes questionable rock.
+Generally the prevailing ethic at Burge is modern and less old school than at any other crag in the North Okanogan - some climbs are more traditional with gear expected to be used if there is a good placement, but there are also many more gym-like routes with lots of bolts placed even where gear would do, so either way, most routes are very safe despite the sometimes questionable rock.

 All the sub-crags at Burge have at least a good route or two worth doing, but not all have easy access.
 For a comparison - especially if you're traveling with small children;